LucasDutraMendes/SQL/AdventureWorks2017/1.5_SQL_Functions/README.md

 By the end of this module, you will be able to:

-- Manipulate text values
+- Manipulate and transform text values
+- Perform mathematical calculations and rounding
-- Work with dates and times
+- Work with dates and time intervals
-- Convert between data types
+- Convert values between different data types
-- Handle NULL values
+- Handle NULL values correctly
-- Build conditional logic using CASE
-- Perform basic mathematical operations
+- Combine multiple SQL functions in practical queries
 - Write cleaner and more maintainable SQL queries

 ---

 ## Topics Covered

-### Aliases
-- AS

 ### String Functions
 - LEN()